stayallive/wp-sentry/README.md

 #### `wp_sentry_public_context` (array)

-You can use this filter to customize/override the Sentry context, you can modify the `user`, `tags` and `extra` context.
+You can use this filter to customize/override the Sentry context, you can modify the `user` and `tags` context.

 > **WARNING:** These values are exposed to the public, so make sure you do not expose anything private !